makupi/pavlov-bot/README.md

 Where admins are discordIDs of the admin users ([how to find user-ids](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)) and IP, port are as required to get to the rcon severs and password is the unhashed password setup in RconSettings.txt.

+Note that server names are processed case insensitive, so FL_Rush can be called by ;serverinfo fl_rush

 ## Setup your bot with discord
 Follow instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html#).